Become Part of a New Education Movement

 What do I get out of it?

->

-> We see at least four advantages from the perspective of young researchers.
+We see at least five advantages from the perspective of young researchers.
 First, through practical presentations and workshops, you can enhance your reputation both outside and in Academia.
 Second, you can test your own research for practical relevance.
 Third, you can initiate new research collaborations.
 Fourth, you have the opportunity to increase your income.
 And fifth, if you don't know yet whether your future lies in Academia, you have the opportunity to build up practical contacts early on for a possible job entry outside the university.

->

-> What is the risk?
+What is the risk?

 We don't really see any risk for you.
 If you get booked for re/upskillings, it's great for you (and for us).
 If you don't get booked, bad luck, but we don't see any reputational damage for you.